 Few people can navigate the distance between careers in IT mathematics and patient care; however, as an Enterprise Data Architect and Licensed Nurse, Allison Drew has bridged that gap.
-Allison works as an Enterprise Data Architect for Nordic Consulting, where she integrates data from a variety of hospitals in the UT System on a ground-breaking project entitled UT-HIP.
+Allison works as an Enterprise Data Architect where she integrates data from a variety of hospitals in the UT System on a ground-breaking project entitled UT-HIP.
 As the first venture of its kind worldwide, UT-HIP will help the UT System understand how to reduce risk, prevent disease and improve prognosis for all Texans.
-Prior to her work with Nordic, Allison worked as a Supervisor in the IT Department at M.D.
+Prior to her work with UT at the systems level, Allison worked as a Supervisor in the IT Department at M.D.
 Anderson Cancer Center for several years.
 As a thought leader, she is able to combine her IT prowess with her nursing skills to bring unique, innovative solutions to the world of Electronic Healthcare data.

 Allison relocated to Houston 15 years ago and has resided within Fort Bend ISD for the last eight years.
 Being married to FBISD’s Director of Fine Arts, Jim Drew, Allison has become thoroughly familiar with the workings of the District’s administration.
 She participates in a multitude of District and UIL events, as well as community and social functions, being warmly recognized as the “First Lady of Fine Arts.”
-She and her husband raise a set of twins who attended Lexington Creek Elementary School and are currently enrolled at Fort Settlement Middle School.
-Allison is seeking to fill Position 5 on the FBISD Board of Trustees to give back to the community that has so generously supported her children’s educational growth, as well as the growth of all the amazing students across Fort Bend ISD.
+She and her husband raise a set of twins.
+Allison is a former FBISD Board Trustee who worked tirelessly to give back to the community that has so generously supported her children’s educational growth, as well as the growth of all the amazing students across Fort Bend ISD.